 Mixed views were raised in submissions as to the future of the DWGM as well as the wider east coast market.
 ABCL suggested that there are some efficiency gains to be extracted from a uniform regulatory framework on the east coast, allowing a common mechanism for the setting of spot prices.
-To this end, ABCL recommend that the DWGM be operated as a "Melbourne STTM hub" to ensure consistency with Sydney and Adelaide.
-292
+To this end, ABCL recommend that the DWGM be operated as a 'Melbourne STTM hub' to ensure consistency with Sydney and Adelaide.

-Stanwell also supports the integration of the east coast gas markets, provided the benefits can be shown to outweigh the costs.293
+Stanwell also supports the integration of the east coast gas markets, provided the benefits can be shown to outweigh the costs.

 Origin Energy, on the other hand, thinks there is limited value in a large scale overhaul of the gas markets to harmonise them under one single design (eg a STTM) and noted that such an exercise would be extremely costly and unlikely to deliver a commensurate level of benefit.
 Origin states that overseas examples such as Europe show that markets can be integrated effectively without requiring a single market model across those markets.
 Similarly, AGL states its considered view is that the DWGM is generally best left alone as the costs of dismantling the existing arrangements and installing new rules and market systems are unlikely to result in net benefits.
-Page 1995

 While noting that the current market structure is meeting the needs of participants, APA put forward a future vision that includes establishing gas supply hubs at natural trading points and simplified market-based balancing at demand centres.
 This could include transitioning the DWGM to a gas supply hub model supported by contract carriage pipelines and creating a separate balancing market for Victoria.
-APA does not see this reform as urgent, more a vision for the long-term development of the market.
+APA does not see this as urgent, more a vision for the long-term development of the market.

 GDFSAE suggests adopting a coordinated dispatch across the east coast.
-GDFSAE provide the example of a market participant injecting at Moomba and state that they should be able to nominate Sydney and Adelaide and achieve the price that best matches the value of the commodity and transportation costs.297
+GDFSAE provides the example of a market participant injecting at Moomba and states that they should be able to nominate Sydney and Adelaide and achieve the price that best matches the value of the commodity and transportation costs.

-GDFSAE also stated that signalling the value of capacity and services inside hubs does not presently occur and, ideally, the market would signal the value of solutions as they become known whether those solutions are pipeline, facility or storage orientated.
-GDFSAE goes on to state that the DWGM does not currently provide useful signals and
+GDFSAE also states that signalling the value of capacity and services inside hubs does not presently occur and, ideally, the market would signal the value of solutions as they become known whether those solutions are pipeline, facility or storage orientated.
+GDFSAE goes on to state that the DWGM does not currently provide useful signals and encourages participants to push in significant amounts of gas to resolve a variety of issues and avoid charges.

-290 GDFSAE, Discussion Paper submission, p.
-10; and Alinta, Discussion Paper submission, p.
+&lt;sup>357 Adelaide Brighton Cement, Discussion Paper submission, p.
+2.

+&lt;sup>360 AGL, Discussion Paper submission, p.
 5.

-291 Origin, Discussion Paper submission, p.
-4.
+&lt;sup>361 APA, Discussion Paper submission, p.
+29.

-292 Adelaide Brighton Cement, Discussion Paper submission, p.
-2.
+&lt;sup>362 GDFSAE, Discussion Paper submission, p.
+9.